What is Gross Margin?

 - The higher the gross margin ratio, the more revenue that remains upon subtracting cost of goods sold (COGS), which can be allocated towards operating expenses and non-operating costs.

-How to Calculate Gross Margin?
+How to Calculate Gross Margin

-- Cost of Goods Sold (COGS) → The direct costs incurred by a company that are directly tied to the production and delivery of specific goods and/or services (and are typically variable costs).
+- Cost of Goods Sold (COGS) ➝ The cost of goods sold (COGS) are the direct costs incurred by a company directly tied to the production and delivery of specific goods and services (and are usually variable costs).

 - Direct Labor Costs

-- Purchase of Materials (i.e. Inventory)
+- Purchase of Raw Materials (i.e. Inventory)

 The process of calculating the gross profit margin is as follows: